 2. For greater certainty, paragraph 1 prescribes that the customary international law minimum standard of treatment of aliens is the minimum standard of treatment to be accorded to covered investments.
-The concepts of "fair and equitable treatment" and "full protection and security" do not require treatment in addition to or beyond that required by the minimum standard of treatment of foreigners under customary international law and do not create additional substantive rights.
+The concepts of "fair and equitable treatment" and "full protection and security" do not require treatment in addition to or beyond that required by the minimum standard of treatment.